solita/solita.github.com/_posts/2020-06-01-rethinking-the-frontend.md

 ### Interaction latency

 Some applications require very rich interactions and those will benefit most from executing logic directly on the browser.
-But given the average [human reaction time](https://humanbenchmark.com/tests/reactiontime) is over 200 milliseconds there's plenty of time for a server round trip in most cases.
+But given that the average [human reaction time](https://humanbenchmark.com/tests/reactiontime) is over 200 milliseconds there's plenty of time for a server round trip in most cases.
 Perhaps a rich text editor component will need browser side components still but common CRUD applications with tabular listings and forms are no problem.